-In recent years, there has been call to place children at the centre of efforts to reduce disaster risk.
+In recent years, there has been calls to place children at the centre of efforts to reduce disaster risk.
 Reports indicate that children can, and do, play an active role in reducing disaster risks and therefore, protecting and engaging children before and during disasters should be an integral part of DRR and responses (Benson and Bugge, 2018).
 Since most of the children are expected to be in schools, UNESCO recommends promoting DRR through educational curriculum and programs (UNESCO/UNICEF, 2014).
 This will benefit not only the children, but their families, schools and wider communities (Hore et al. 2018).
-DRR initiatives should incorporate a child centered approach drawing from the notion that when children are

-Children can both design and implement DRR initiatives to reduce risks and vulnerabilities (Hore at al. 2018) empowered and supported, they can be better prepared to protect themselves and others, and also generate positive changes among their family and communities after a disaster (Hore et al. 2018; Benson and Bugge, 2018; UNESCO/UNICEF, 2014).
+DRR initiatives should incorporate a child centered approach drawing from the notion that when children are empowered and supported, they can be better prepared to protect themselves and others, and also generate positive changes among their family and communities after a disaster (Hore et al. 2018; Benson and Bugge, 2018; UNESCO/UNICEF, 2014).